-- If the current coordinate of the south pole of the stylus is less than the coordinate of the clearance height (defined in the cycle), the TNC retracts the touch probe in the probe axis to the clearance height and then positions it in the working plane to the first starting position. - If the current coordinate of the south pole of the stylus is greater than the coordinate of the clearance height, the TNC first positions the probe in the working plane to the first starting position and then moves it immediately to the measuring height in the touch probe axis.
+- If the current coordinate of the south pole of the stylus is less than the coordinate of the clearance height (defined in the cycle), the TNC retracts the touch probe in the touch-probe axis to the clearance height and then positions it in the working plane to the first probe point. - If the current coordinate of the stylus south pole is greater than the coordinate of the clearance height, then the TNC first positions the touch probe to the first probe point in the working plane, and then in the touch-probe axis directly to the measuring height.